raskolnikoff/NoesisNoema/README.md

 We welcome Designers, Swift/AI/UX developers, and documentation writers.
 Open an issue or PR, or join our discussions.
 See also [RAGfish](https://github.com/raskolnikoff/RAGfish) for the pack spec.

+---

+## From the Maintainers 💬

+This project is not just code — it’s our exploration of private AGI, blending philosophy and engineering.
+Each commit is a step toward tools that respect autonomy, curiosity, and the joy of building.
+Stay curious, and contribute if it resonates with you.

 🌟
 > Your knowledge.
 Your device.
 Your rules.